 Diabetics are at the greatest risk of developing chronic wounds, which, if not attended to, can lead to amputation.
-Neuropathy, or loss of feeling in the feet makes it possiblle that small cuts or trauma go unnoticed and risk infection.
+Neuropathy, or loss of feeling in the feet, causes small cuts or traumas to go unnoticed and get infected.
 Poor blood flow to the legs makes it harder for wounds in the area to heal.
-The presence of diabetes compromises the body’s ability to fight infection and leads to progressive worsening of the wound.
+The presence of diabetes compromises the body’s ability to fight infections and leads to progressive worsening of the wound.

-Venous leg ulcers tend to recur and maintenance usually requires regular use of Compression garments like ACE bandages or compression stockings to prevent fluid collection and help keep future leg ulcers at bay.
-Any leg swelling should be evaluated by a physician because many conditions cause swelling-some, such as blood clots, require more extensive evaluation or treatment.
+Venous leg ulcers tend to recur, and treatment requires regular use of compression garments like ACE bandages or compression stockings, to prevent fluid collection.
+Any swelling in the legs should be evaluated by a physician because the causes could be varied and many -some, such as blood clots, require more extensive evaluation or treatment.
 In certain extreme cases, surgery is the only way out, and requires the care of a vascular specialist.

 These can occur when pressure is constantly exerted on a particular body tissue over a period of time, or sometimes even over a few hours.
 The constant pressure compresses blood vessels, causing injury.
 Patients confined to a bed or a wheelchair are at high risk of pressure ulcers.
 The best treatment is to remove the pressure – turning or moving the body can prevent injury.
 Some patients benefit from special mattresses or additional cushioning.
 Many of these treatments can be handled as day-care, out-patient procedures.